bigcode-project/bigcode-evaluation-harness/docs/README.md

 ### HumanEvalPack

-[HumanEvalPack](https://huggingface.co/datasets/bigcode/humanevalpack) which extends HumanEval to **3** scenarios across **6** languages via human translations from the paper [OctoPack](https://github.com/bigcode-project/octopack).
-There are several different prompting options depending on the model that can be specified with the `--prompt` flag:
+[HumanEvalPack](https://huggingface.co/datasets/bigcode/humanevalpack) extends HumanEval to **3** scenarios across **6** languages via human annotations.
+There are different prompting options depending on the model that can be specified with the `--prompt` flag:
 - `continue`: This prompt is the same as HumanEval and only works for HumanEvalSynthesize
 - `instruct`: For this prompt an intuitive instruction is given to the model to tell it what to do.
 - `octocoder`, `wizardcoder`, `instructcodet5p` etc.: These are custom prompt formats for individual models to align with how they were finetuned.

+The three scenarios are listed below.
+The selectable languages are: `python`, `js`, `java`, `go`, `cpp` & `rust`.
-- HumanEvalFix: In this task models are provided with a HumanEval solution with a subtle bug and several unit tests.
+- HumanEvalFix: In this task models are provided with a solution with a subtle bug and several unit tests.
 The task is to fix the function.
 There is a variant of this task where the function docstring instead of the unit tests are provided, which can be selected via `humanevalfixdocs`.
 ```
 accelerate launch main.py \
   --model <MODEL_NAME> \